 When players arrived at the course, they received their individualized Score Card, the Pocket Guide (which included a course guide made for the event) and the locker card.
-Giveaways from Mercedes-Benz Japan (MBJ Cup 2012 Anniversary cap, red for North American Team, blue for the European), a bottle of wine with a 10th Anniversary label and a sleeve of MBJ Cup 2012 golf balls were also distributed (except for the cap, the giweavays were placed in the lockers).
+Giveaways from Mercedes-Benz Japan (MBJ Cup 2013 Anniversary cap, red for North American Team, blue for the European), a sleeve of MBJ Cup 2013 golf balls, Restaurant vounchers from Tokyo American Club and keychains from TaylorMade were also distributed (except for the cap, the giweavays were placed in the lockers).